morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 Ackee is a fruit, however it is poisonous if it is not prepared in the correct way.
 Since it's used for medical purposes it could still be that you sell it in the store.

-So it could be that we implement the Fruit api like this for Ackee:
+So it could be that we implement the Fruit api like this for Ackee (no need to calculate the calories since it should not be eaten):

 {% highlight Ruby %}
 data class Ackee(override val color: String, override val weightInGrams: Int) : Fruit {